ChaksuAI/.github/profile/README.md

 * **January 17, 2025**: A One-Day Symposium on Artificial Intelligence for Eyecare held, supported by SPARC, Ministry of Education, Govt. of India and Kotak IISc AI-ML Centre.
 [Registration Link](https://forms.office.com/r/jDJJ9NuFUB).
 * **January 14, 2025**: The new ChákṣuAI project website was launched!
 * **November 25, 2024**: ChákṣuAI project received funding from the Kotak IISc AI-ML Centre (KIAC) to further develop deep technology solutions for public good.

 ---

-## Getting Started

-*(Instructions on how to set up, install, and run the project code will be added here.)*

----

-## Contributing

-*(Details on how to contribute to the ChákṣuAI project will be provided here.
-Since it's aimed to be open-source, contribution guidelines are important.)*

----

-## License

-*(Information about the project's open-source license will be specified here.)*

----